-Just before the last presidential election, I decided to rate the ten First Ladies of my life from “best” to “worst,” from Mamie Eisenhower, who occupied the White House until I was 16 months old, up to Laura Bush.
+Just before the last presidential election, I decided to rate the ten First Ladies of my lifetime from “best” to “worst,” from Mamie Eisenhower, who occupied the White House until I was 16 months old, up to Laura Bush.
 It was sort of an obnoxious post, and I’m not sure I’d stand by all of my ratings now, but my feelings about one of the First Ladies have not changed a bit.
 The top Republican woman on my list was Betty Ford, who died yesterday at the age of 93.
 She and her husband, Gerald Ford, who died in 2006, were the first occupants of the White House who both lived into their nineties.

 I had great respect for Betty Ford during her few years in the White House.
 I was in high school during her reign and remember closely following her gutsy and often controversial moves.
 I’m sure President Ford’s “handlers” were wringing their hands every time Betty opened her mouth and I’m sure they were incapable of shutting her up.
 She was the first president’s wife in my memory who had been divorced.
 What she did to bring awareness to alcohol and drug addiction had an enormous impact on so many people in this country, as did her open discussion of her own breast cancer.
 Though a lifelong Republican, she was a stronger advocate for women’s rights than many Democratic figures, then or now.
 She supported the Equal Rights Amendment, was strongly pro-choice, and even spoke candidly about marijuana and pre-marital sex.
 In today’s climate, such a Republican wife would be ostracized and shunned.